Jerry Perenchio Net Worth

-Born Andrew Jerrold Perenchio on December 20, 1930 in California, he was a very young and talented young man when he went to Los Angeles to pursue a career as Hollywood talent agent.
-Working for MCA, he had the chance to represent such movie stars as Marlon Brando and Elizabeth Taylor.
+He was born Andrew Jerrold Perenchio on December 20, 1930 in California.
+Jerry moved to Los Angeles to pursue a career as Hollywood talent agent.
+Working for MCA he landed the opportunity to represent movie stars like Marlon Brando and Elizabeth Taylor.
 He not only represented A-listers, but also co-promoted the 1971 World Heavyweight bout aka "Fight of the Century" between Muhammad Ali and Joe Frazier at Madison Square Garden.
-Furthermore, he produced the "Battle of the Sexes" tennis match between Billie Jean King and Bobbie Briggs, as well as was a producer of popular shows like "The Jeffersons" and "Diff'rent Strokes."
+Furthermore, he produced the "Battle of the Sexes" tennis match between Billie Jean King and Bobbie Briggs, and was a producer of popular shows like "The Jeffersons" and "Diff'rent Strokes."

 Parenchio united with "All in the Family" producer Norman Lear to form Embassy Communications.
 In 1986 they sold Embassy to Coca-Cola for $485 million.
 That's the same as $1.2 billion in today's dollars.

 Jerry took his share of the windfall and reinvested in television.
 Along with two Latin American media partners, Perenchio bought Spanish channel Univision for $550 million in 1992.
 At the time of his death in 2017 Jerry's 16% stake in Univision was worth $1.3 billion.

 He was a longtime Republican donor and was a big-time backer of Mitt Romney in the 2012 presidential election.
 A major philanthropist, he supported numerous causes.
 He donated $4.8 million to the UCLA Foundation in 2010 and $1 million to the Los Angeles Opera in 2011.
 Jerry Perenchio died on May 23, 2017 at the age of 86.